 The family encourages memorial gifts to be made in Truman’s honor to: ATU Foundation Alumni Scholarship Fund, C/O Arkansas Tech Office of Advancement, Administration Building, Room 209, 1509 North Boulder, Russellville, AR 72801; or, RHS Community Scholarship Fund, Russellville School District, 220 West 10th Street, Russellville, AR 72801; or, Arkansas Hospice River Valley Home, 220 John Babish Lane, Russellville, AR 72801.

 Cremation and memorial service arrangements are under the direction of Humphrey Funeral Service.
 A memorial celebration honoring Truman’s life will be held at 1:00PM, on Thursday, February 13, 2020, at The Center for the Arts on the campus of Russellville High School.
 Mr. Dan Lightfoot will officiate the service, and other noted speakers will include family and friends.
 The family will greet friends in the Center lobby following the service.
 Internet obituary and on-line guest book are available at www.humphreyfuneral.com.

-To send flowers to Truman's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Truman Hill, please visit our floral store.